The New York Times - Books of The Times

 [...]
 Aunt Rozsi's stock in trade – the laws governing sex and ritual purity – lies at the heart of I Am Forbidden, Anouk Markovits's moving and fascinating four-generation saga about the Satmar Hasidim, the most isolated and insular of Jewish communities.
 The Satmar movement opposes all forms of secular culture and of Zionism.
 It began in 18th-century Hungary....
 More »

 JWeekly.com Off the Shelf

 ...Although Markovits herself left the Satmar community in which she was raised to pursue a life that would have been forbidden to her (including degrees from Columbia, Harvard and Cornell), her presentation of Hassidic Jews is nuanced and frequently empathic.
 She portrays even fervent believers as vulnerable to deeply felt conflict between their own feelings and the strict standards of the tradition.

 The book also picks at the scab of how the Satmar Rebbe Yoel Teitelbaum survived the war.
-Teitelbaum’s escape to Switzerland in 1944 was made possible by a controversial bargain between Hungar-ian Zionist Rudolf Kasztner and Adolf Eichmann that rescued more than 1,600 Jews in exchange for money, gold and jewels.
+Teitelbaum’s escape to Switzerland in 1944 was made possible by a controversial bargain between Hungar-ian Zionist Rudolf Kasztner and Adolf Eichmann that rescued more than 1,600 Jews in exchange for money, gold, jewels and cash app flip transfers.
 The characters in “I Am Forbidden” are haunted by the fact that their fervently anti-Zionist leader was the beneficiary of Zionists, and, more poignantly, that he escaped while most of his followers perished.